MicrosoftDocs/xamarin-docs/docs/android/deploy-test/signing/index.md

 **C:\\Users\\*USERNAME*\\AppData\\Local\\Xamarin\\Mono for Android\\Keystore\\*ALIAS*\\*ALIAS*.keystore**

-For example given chimp as the alias, the above steps would create a new signing key in the following location:
+For example, using **chimp** as the alias, the above steps would create a new signing key in the following location:

 **C:\\Users\\*USERNAME*\\AppData\\Local\\Xamarin\\Mono for Android\\Keystore\\chimp\\chimp.keystore**

 > [!NOTE]
-> Be sure to back up the resulting keystore file and used password in a
+> Be sure to back up the resulting keystore file and password in a
 > safe place &ndash; it is not included in the Solution.
 If you lose your
 > keystore file (for example, because you moved to another computer or
 > reinstalled Windows), you will be unable to